torfinnnome/training-material/topics/climate/tutorials/fates/tutorial.md

 >
 {: .hands_on}

-# Step 6: Change your CLM-FATES case and rerun your workflow
+# Change your CLM-FATES case and rerun your workflow

 We would like to run a CLM-FATES case where the atmospheric Carbon Dioxyde Concentration (CO2) is increased by a factor of 4.